-Data Studio allows you to enter and execute Python, R or Julia code to perform further analyses on your data on the CGC.
-This page will explain how you can access Data Studio from a project on the CGC, set up an analysis and execute code within the analysis.
+Data Studio allows you to perform further analyses on your data on the CGC.
+This page will explain how you can access Data Studio from a project on the CGC, set up and execute an analysis.
 To run an analysis, you will need execute permissions in the project where the analysis is created.

 To access Data Studio from your project, proceed as follows: